StanleyWan/FCND-Estimation-CPP-v1/README.md

 ## Conclusion
 It is a good course and make me learn a lot about the sensors fusion through the skill of the Kalman Filter and Complimentary Filter.
-However, in rotation I rely too much on using the Euler Angles for the rotation calculation with the help of Rotation Matrix.
+However, in this project, I rely too much on using the Euler Angles for the rotation calculation with the help of Rotation Matrix.
 However, rotation in Euler Angles has its limitation, so in the future, when I have time I would like to use Quatarion to calculate the rotation.
-And also I have interest to replace the Extended Kalman Filter with the Unscented Kalman Filter which is highly recommended during the class.
+And also I have interest to replace the Extended Kalman Filter with the Unscented Kalman Filter which is highly recommended to try during the class.